I-AtA-I/Mole-2.0/README.md

 Steps:
 -
 1) Download the files on your attacker computer
-2) run 'attackersetup.sh' on your attacking machine
+2) run everything in the 'attacker' folder on your attacking machine
-3) Put main.py and setup.bat on a flashdisk you will be using to plug into the target computer
+3) Put everything on a flashdisk you will be using to plug into the target computer
+4) use "USB autorun" program to turn the flashdisk into an injectible USB and select "setup.bat" as the injectible file
-4) plug the flash disk into the target computer
+5) plug the flash disk into the target computer
-5) run setup.bat on the target machine installing python onto it (takes a few seconds)
-6) open admin CMD and start main.py